aroyarexs/PASTA/README.md

 	4.2. disable whitelist by setting ``patternWhitelistDisabled`` to ``true``, place your desired Tangibles on the screen, whitelist the patterns, and enable whitelist again.

+## Tangibles

+A design and instructions on how to build a tangible are available at [Thingiverse](https://www.thingiverse.com/thing:1810704)

 ## Author

 Aaron Krämer